Your Breast Implant Options

 Exercise, Personality and Social Perception

 If you run, bike, or participate in sports, then you have to consider the tradeoff between larger breasts and performing your activities at your current comfort level.
 Breast augmentation won’t necessarily limit your activities but will feel different and need more support.
 Furthermore, your new breast size should enhance your body while still maintaining the real you.
-Don’t choose an implant size that could make your current activities cumbersome and do choose an implant size that maintains how you wish to be perceived in public.
+Don’t choose an implant size that could make your current activities cumbersome.
+Choose an implant size that maintains how you wish to be perceived in public.
 Talk to your surgeon about your goals and let your new implant size boost your confidence whether it’s at the gym, in a swimsuit, in a dress, or in your office attire.

 Dr. Mark Mason is a Southlake, Texas Plastic Surgeon Board Certified by the American Board of Plastic Reconstructive Surgery.
 Dr. Mason is Medical Director of Southlake Plastic Surgery.
 Dr. Mason has been in practice 16 years and has performed over 6,000 breast surgeries and has used every type of implant manufactured.
 He was even one of the investigators for the new FDA approved saline implant now available to patients, the Ideal Implant.
 To schedule a consultation with Dr. Mason, click on his profile or call his office at 817.442.8900.
-Dr. Mason has been named Top10MD for two years – an honor only 1-in- 3 doctors succeed within the United States.
+Dr. Mason has been named Top10MD – an honor only 1-in- 3 doctors succeed within the United States.